Which European countries have COVID-19 border restrictions in place?

 Latvia — introduces 10-day quarantine for risk countries

-Also: France, the UK, Iceland, Luxembourg, Slovakia, Romania, Hungary, Slovenia, Austria, Ireland, Malta, Portugal, Denmark, Switzerland, Croatia, Poland, Monaco, San Marino, Sweden Italy, Lithuania, Bulgaria, Estonia, Liechtenstein, Greece and Germany.
+Also: France, the UK, Iceland, Luxembourg, Slovakia, Romania, Hungary, Slovenia, Austria, Ireland, Malta, Portugal, Denmark, Switzerland, Croatia, Poland, Monaco, San Marino, Sweden, Italy, Lithuania, Bulgaria, Liechtenstein, Greece, Vatican City and Germany.

-Only five countries are on the low threat list: Latvia, Finland, Norway, Cyprus and the Vatican.
+Only four countries are on the low threat list: Estonia, Finland, Norway and Cyprus.

 This list is updated on a weekly basis.